 The new MLA Handbook provides "universal guidelines" for use across all format types.
 Each element below should be part of the Works Cited reference, if given in the source.

-Modern Language Association (MLA) Style is often used to document research in the arts and humanities:
+Modern Language Association (MLA) Style is often used to document research and writing in the arts and humanities.

-1. To identify (cite) ideas and information from others that are incorporated in a paper.
+1. identify (cite) ideas and information from others that are incorporated in a paper.

-2. To create a list of sources used in a paper.
+2. create a list of sources used in a paper.